Trump Orders Bump-Stock Regulations

 Of course, the actual evidence says that Trump should go well beyond banning bump stocks if he’s serious about preventing more deaths.
 And, while it is notable that a president who has been open about his love for the 2nd Amendment has endorsed any measure to restrict gun rights, the timing of his announcement is a little strange.

 Bump stocks have only been a factor in one of the many high-profile mass shootings in recent years: last year’s massacre in Las Vegas, currently the deadliest in American history.
 Having modified assault rifles to fire automatically, gunman Stephen Paddock took aim at a country-music concert from his hotel room, killing 58 people and injured over 800.
-In the aftermath of that horrific event, lawmakers seemed poised to ban bump stocks, with even the NRA on board.
+In the aftermath of that horrific event, lawmakers seemed poised to restrict bump stocks, with even the NRA on board.
 But, in a familiar turn of events, Congress ended up doing precisely nothing.

 Though Trump’s move to do it himself may not pass regulatory muster, he likely sees the small-bore measure as a way to show tangible action on guns, as survivors of the Florida shooting – and increasingly, the public – push for change.

 Separately, Republican Senator Pat Toomey said that he would reintroduce an expanded background-check bill that he and Democratic Joe Manchin attempted to usher through the Senate in 2013, after the Sandy Hook Elementary School shootings.
-That effort failed in the face of Republican opposition; whether Trump would be on board is unclear.
+That effort failed in the face of Republican opposition.

+Whether Trump would be on board with that specific measure is unclear, but on Tuesday evening he tweeted a call for improving background checks.